TilleyCodes/web_api_server_assessment/README.md

 ## License

-Investment Portfolio Management Web API is released under MIT License.
+This project is licensed under the MIT License.
 Please see [LICENSE](https://github.com/TilleyCodes/web_api_server_assessment/blob/main/LICENSE) for more details.

 ---